-Now consider a modified experiment: suppose a group of 40 people, broken into two 20-person groups, is asked to do the above exercise, but before that, the members of each group are asked to read an illustrated short story.
-One group reads a revision of Kafka's "The Country Doctor," which is a (slightly) absurdist story; the other group reads a straightforward version of the same story [7] (see Appendix for a description of the stories).
+Now suppose a group of 40 people, broken into two 20-person groups, is asked to do the above experiment, but before that, the members of each group are asked to read an illustrated short story.
+One group reads a revision of Kafka's "The Country Doctor," which is a (slightly) absurdist story [4].
+The other group reads a straightforward version of the same story [4].
 What would happen?